fstwn/moodlesheet/README.md

-# Compiling moodle portfolios to contact sheet images
+# Create contact sheets from moodle portfolios

 ## About